seinecle/blog/_posts/2023-06-12-to-80-million-pairwise-comparisons-per-second.md

 - related to 19,343,954 authors

 There are 98,230 x 98,229 pairs to be examined, divided by 2 as we examine pair A-B and not B-A again.
 This amounts to 9,649,034,670 (close to 10 billion) pairs to examine.
-The improved algorithms takes 60 seconds to run this dataset on a [relatively recent processor with 4 cores](https://www.intel.com/content/www/us/en/products/sku/208662/intel-core-i71165g7-processor-12m-cache-up-to-4-70-ghz/specifications.html), which amounts to 80,408,622 pairs compared per second.
+The improved algorithm takes 60 seconds to run on this dataset on a [relatively recent processor with 4 cores](https://www.intel.com/content/www/us/en/products/sku/208662/intel-core-i71165g7-processor-12m-cache-up-to-4-70-ghz/specifications.html), which amounts to 80,408,622 pairs compared per second.

 The previous version run at 2.8 million pairs per second: almost 30 x slower and that was my best shot!